Q: What kinds of pilot licenses are available?

 A: There's less to teach a Sport Pilot.
 Since you'd not be allowed to fly at night, night training is not required.
 Since you wouldn't be flying by reference to flight instruments, no instrument training is in the curriculum.
 Since an LSA can't go as far, cross-country flights need be only 25 miles (as opposed to 50 for the higher ratings).
 And, since you'd be restricted from flying in heavily regulated airspace, no training is given in procedures used within such airspace.

 A: Back in aviation's golden age, when aircraft and airspace were simple, radios rare, and electronic navigation nonexistent, many pilots were ready to solo in five to seven hours.
 Today, fifteen or so hours of pre-solo instruction is not unusual.
 (It tends to be a little less for sport pilots, and a bit more for private pilots).
+My best student to date flew his first solo flight at just 10.2 hours of flight training - but he was an unusually fast learner.
 You'll know when you feel confident to safely act as Pilot in Command, and will probably kick me out of the cockpit when you're ready to fly on your own.

 A: For private and recreational pilots alike, the basic requirements are that you must: